What Are the Long-Term Effects of Blue Light Exposure from Digital Devices on Ocular Health?

 Before diving into the effects of blue light, it is crucial to understand what it is and where it comes from.
 Blue light is a type of high-energy visible light, characterized by short wavelengths and high energy levels.
 It is naturally present in sunlight, but it is also emitted artificially by digital devices such as computers, smartphones, tablets, and LED televisions.

-Sujet a lire : Can Biofeedback Therapy Enhance Rehabilitation Outcomes for Stroke Patients with Partial Paralysis?
+A lire aussi : Can Biofeedback Therapy Enhance Rehabilitation Outcomes for Stroke Patients with Partial Paralysis?

 These devices have become an integral part of our lifestyle.
 From working on laptops to spending leisure time scrolling through social media on smartphones, we expose our eyes to blue light for extended periods.
 With children using digital devices at an earlier age for both schoolwork and entertainment, the concern for potential health effects extends to this young demographic as well.